cloudmesh-community/fa19-516-153/project/report.md

 ## Action

-In order to solve this problem, I will be implementing a Nomad cluster, and generating a standalone Spark image that will run parameterized jobs, utilizing all of the available multi-cloud options available to the orchestator as well as all of the compute instances.
-I will also be implementing a testing service that will provide the cluster with the access to compute resources and storage that the jobs will need to run.
+In order to solve this problem, we will be implementing a Nomad cluster, and generating a standalone Spark image that will run parameterized jobs, utilizing all of the available multi-cloud options available to the orchestator as well as all of the compute instances.
+We will also be implementing a testing service that will provide the cluster with the access to compute resources and storage that the jobs will need to run.

 ## Comments :o2: